 Trixie is again worked up about the cheer-leading for the upcoming football games.
 The 3D girls are excited about debuting their new cheer-leading outfits that Mummy sent.
 We agree to make their debut at the stadium into a fashion runway show.
 They are practicing their tumbling and pyramid-building with the boy cheerleaders.
 I play several fanfares on the MOOG to get them into the spirit.
 Now all the third floor Mower girls are taking part in the show.
-We decide to change our name to The No Longer Sitting Band.
+We decide to change our name to The Not Just Standing Band.

 Lying in bed, with Minehan snoring away, I decide I need to communicate with Tim through my heart.
 Just wishing it makes him pop into my thoughts.